EmoryMLIP/COT-Flow/README.md

-# OT-Flow
+# COT-Flow
-Pytorch implementation of our continuous normalizing flows regularized with optimal transport.
+Pytorch implementation of the conditional version of the OT-Flow approach.

 ## Associated Publication